 It’s meant as a generic camera tripod, so it doesn’t come with a GoPro mount.
 While it’s packable, it’s not very compact either.
 It packs wide instead of long and won’t fit many slip pockets in regular backpacks.
-The locking mechanism is also a bit problematic as if you extend the legs and keep it unlocked, there’s not stopping mechanism and the legs will come loose.
+The locking mechanism is also a bit problematic as if you extend the legs and keep them unlocked, there’s no stopping mechanism and the legs will come loose.

 There have been reports that Amazon ships tripods without the ball head.
 However, this is a shipping defect and you can request the ball head from MeFOTO if you happen to get missing parts.
 The MeFOTO tripod comes with a 5-year warranty to protect your purchase.

 The Neewer Carbon Fiber Tripod and Monopod is a versatile full-sized tripod with a solid build and a relatively good price.

 What makes this tripod sell is its new generation high-density carbon fiber tube.
 It’s a highly technical material that makes this tripod extremely sturdy and reliable without adding a ton of weight.
 This kind of material usually retails for over $500, but the Neewer version comes at just under $100.

 It’s easy to carry and packs into its own travel bag.
 It also has an included allen wrench so you can adjust the tension of the connectors on the pivots of the tripod.

 The moving pieces adjust and slide very smoothly and are easy to operate.
 The legs can be set in 3 angles – 90 degrees, 45 degrees, and 30 degrees.
 This makes for excellent stability and setup on any kind of grounding.
 The legs are also extendable via a twist lock.